 While most of us hear about postpartum depression, just as many women experience mood disorders during pregnancy.

-So what’s a woman to do when she believes she may be suffering from depression or anxiety during pregnancy?
+What should you do when you believe you may be suffering from depression or anxiety during pregnancy?

 First, recognize the signs and symptoms (of course some of which are the same as common pregnancy discomforts):

 - Loss of interest in activities that you usually enjoy

 - Increased or decreased appetite